-Google will suspend your Google Ads Account if you do not have a compliant cookie banner
+Google might suspend your Google Ads Account if you don’t have a compliant cookie banner

 Blog

 Google has informed that they will start auditing websites that use Google Ads.
-Those that are not cookie-compliant will ultimately have their accounts suspended.
-Google will begin its scanning—on 1 May 2024.
+Those that do not comply with the EU user consent policy risk having their Google Ads accounts suspended.

 Table of Contents

-Google has informed the largest web agencies in Europe that Google will scan Ads-users to check whether they are compliant with Google’s EU User Consent Policy – an agreement that adheres to the GDPR, the ePrivacy directive and equivalent legislation in the UK.
+Google has informed the largest web agencies in Europe that they’ll start auditing websites that use Google Ads.
+The reason for the audits is that Google wants to check if the websites comply with Google’s EU user consent policy — an agreement that adheres to the GDPR, the ePrivacy directive and equivalent legislation in the UK.

-The audit will begin on May 1 and affects Google Ads-users in EU/EES.
+The alleged audit affects Google Ads-users in EU/EEA.

-If the Ads-users are not compliant, they risk having their conversion tracking deactivated, their remarketing lists deactivated, and ultimately, their entire ad account suspended.
+If the Google Ads users are not compliant, they risk having their conversion tracking and remarketing lists deactivated, and — worst case —their entire Ads account suspended.

 Google’s EU User Consent Policy mirrors: